 A 20 Lux-rated Zodion ZCellLED operates the lantern.

 This is the gear-in-head version of the MA 90; the inclusion of the gear adding to the overall length of the lantern - this version measures 1066 mm (3.5 ft) in length, which is 247 mm (9.7 inches) longer than the remotely-geared version.
-The lantern shell employed for the geared version was also used for the remotely-geared 135 W version.
+The lantern shell employed for the geared version was also used for the remotely-geared 135 Watt version of the MA 50.